valgit/SailingTracker/ideas.md

     Tapping the on-screen back button performs the back action.
     Tapping the on-screen hamburger menu performs the menu action.

+I use the button like in native apps for start/pause/save/discard.
+For lap, I use the right swipe, as is used for back, as most other devices use onBack() for a lap (those that don't have a separate lap button).
+Catching the double tap is an app can be a bit tricky.

 var pair = Application.Storage.getValue(“points”);
 if(pair==null){pair = new [0];}